The role of viral dynamics and infectivity in models of oncolytic virotherapy for tumours with different motility: Results

 \paragraph{Undirected cell movement} Fig. \ref{fig:lv_oscillations}, along with the video accompanying it (see electronic supplementary material S7), shows an overall excellent quantitative agreement between numerical solutions of the system of PDEs \eqref{eq:lv} and the average over five numerical simulations of the corresponding agent-based model in two spatial dimensions.
 After the initial infection reaches the tumour boundary, the number of cancer cells decreases significantly; as a consequence, stochasticity becomes relevant and, in some regions, cells go extinct.
-Fig. \ref{fig:lv_oscillations}a shows the inhomogeneous pattern of uninfected cells caused by this.
-As time passes, the spatial inhomogeneities quickly disappear, and both models show similar persistent oscillations in the tumour centre around the equilibrium values (coherently with what the bifurcation diagram shows).
-A slight delay of the oscillations is the main difference between the two modelling approaches: this is easy to see from the total number of cells, depicted in Fig. \ref{fig:oscillations_sum}a.
-The invasion speed of the tumour in the surrounding area is still $2\sqrt{D p}$ and the uninfected cell density at the front is approximately given by Eq. \eqref{eq:ubar}, despite some fluctuations.
-It is interesting to remark that highly dynamic patterns may emerge when viral injections at multiple sites are considered \cite{baabdulla23}.
+Fig.~\ref{fig:lv_oscillations}a shows the inhomogeneous pattern of uninfected cells caused by this.
+Similar patterns would also arise in the two-dimensional non-radial continuum model under stochastic perturbations.
+As time elapses, the spatial inhomogeneities quickly disappear, and both models show similar persistent oscillations in the tumour centre around the equilibrium values (coherently with what the bifurcation diagram shows).
+A slight delay in the oscillations is the main difference between the two modelling approaches: this is easy to see from the total number of cells, depicted in Fig. \ref{fig:oscillations_sum}a.
+The invasion speed of the tumour in the surrounding area is still $2\sqrt{D_Up}$ and the uninfected cell density at the front is approximately given by Eq. \eqref{eq:ubar}, despite some fluctuations.
+It is interesting to note that highly dynamic patterns may emerge when viral injections at multiple sites are considered \cite{baabdulla23}: this can be easily checked through VisualPDE \cite{walker23}, using the simulation available at the link \url{https://visualpde.com/sim/?mini=raZybpXG}.

 Fig. \ref{fig:oscillations_sum}a shows the comparison with the solution of Eq. \eqref{eq:l} to remark once again that oscillations cannot be obtained in the two-equations model even for high infection rates.
-Furthermore, Fig. \ref{fig:oscillations_sum}b shows that the oscillations are almost non existent for lower viral diffusion, resembling the behaviour of Eq. \eqref{eq:l}: this confirms once again the excellent quality of the quasi-steady assumption as spatial viral dynamics become negligible and the reactions involving the virus increase their rate.
+Furthermore, Fig. \ref{fig:oscillations_sum}b illustrates that oscillations are almost non-existent for lower viral diffusion, resembling the behaviour of Eq. \eqref{eq:l}; this confirms once again the excellent quality of the quasi-steady assumption as spatial viral dynamics become negligible and the reactions involving the virus increase their rate.